 Day 1: Arrive Kathmandu, transfer to Hotel.

-Arrive Kathmandu, You will be met by your Trek leader and transfered to your Hotel.
+Arrive Kathmandu; Your Trek leader will meet you and transfer to your Hotel.

 Day 2: Kathmandu-Phakding [2610m]